gonwms/wnotes/docs/observables.md

 Publish/Subscribe is a common pattern within JavaScript applications.
 The idea is that you have a publisher that emits events and you have consumers which register their interest in a given event.
 Typically you may see something like the following where you listen for a 'data' event and then the event emitter publishes data to it.

+Due to changes to accommodate the ES7 Observable spec, the API has changed for observables:

+onNext -> `next`
+onError -> `error`
+onCompleted -> `complete`

 ```javascript
       var emitter = new Emitter();